Corrections Nurse Salary in 2026 — Prison, Jail & Detention Facility Pay Rates

 How much do CDCR nurses make?

 CDCR (California Department of Corrections and Rehabilitation) staff nurses earn $120,000–$150,000/year base, with overtime potentially adding $30,000–$50,000 more.
-Travel/registry CDCR nurses earn $2,800–$3,800 per week on 13-week contracts.
+Travel/registry CDCR nurses earn $2,800–$4,800 per week on 13-week contracts, with psychiatric and remote facility assignments at the top of the range.

 Is correctional nursing dangerous?